Pedram-Naghib/Telegram-Downloader-Game-Tool/README.md

 ```
 Database used in this project is MongoDB, make sure to connect your MongoDB by filling `MONGODB_PWD`, `MONGODB_URI` which
 are password and connection string respectively.
+And ofcourse don't forget to get your bot's Token from [BotFather](https://t.me/BotFather).

 Feel free to send links from all three platforms and see how the bot responds/handles them.